jpablo/haskell-scala-js/src/main/tut/1-informal-introduction.md

 # Scala as a calculator
-All the commands so far will assume that you started the Scala REPL via Ammonite as explained in the [Installation](0-installation.md) section.
+All the commands in this tutorial will assume that you started the Scala REPL via Ammonite as explained in the [Installation](0-installation.md) section.

 ```sh
 $ amm